General housing allowance: Recipient households

 |Updated: 16.12.2016 - Next update: 15.12.2017|

 Comparable data on the number of households receiving general housing allowance exists from the year 2000 onwards.
 Prior to 2000, the recipient population included a large proportion of students, who now are covered by the student housing supplement scheme.
-The number of households in receipt of general housing allowance reached a record high in December 2015, even exceeding the levels seen during the economic depression of the 1990s.
+The number of households in receipt of general housing allowance reached a record high in December 2016, even exceeding the levels seen during the economic depression of the 1990s.
+For the first time ever, the number of recipient households rose above 250,000.

 Description of indicator